 Cog 3.0

-Tuesday 2 April 2019This is over five years old.
+Tuesday 2 April 2019This is close to six years old.
 Be careful.

 Cog is a small tool I wrote years ago.
 It finds snippets of Python in text files, executes them, and inserts the result back into the text.
 It’s good for adding a little bit of computational support into an otherwise static file.
 Originally I wrote it to generate boilerplate C code, but now I use it for making all my presentations.